Log on to the Container Service console.

 If you do not configure this field, Container Service will deploy the containers in a single zone by default.

-For details, see High availability scheduling.
+For more information, see High availability scheduling.

 Set whether or not to enable the container Auto Scaling.

-For details, see Container auto scaling.
+For more information, see Container auto scaling.

 Click Create at the right of the page after completing the settings.